Estate Plans: What Are They and Why Are They Important?

 Estate plans include the assignment of certain assets to certain people.
 Without one, your assets would be shared out according to traditional family structures which may not be suitable.
 For example, if you have children from previous marriages, or arrangements with ex-spouses, they might miss out.
 You may also have fallen out of touch with certain family members for good reason, yet they could still end up benefitting from your passing.

-Additionally, estate plans allow you to decide what happens to your assets if your child passes away or divorces their spouse, so you can make sure they stay in your family rather than anyone else’s.
+Additionally, estate plans, such as the ones advised by Florida probate attorney Andrew Easler, allow you to decide what happens to your assets if your child passes away or divorces their spouse, so you can make sure they stay in your family rather than anyone else’s.
 If you own a business you also get to decide who the ownership goes to, so you could choose someone who has contributed and will look after it well, rather than someone who would simply sell it for their own gain.

 If you are in debt by the time you pass away, having an estate plan that takes this into account allows you to pay it off using your estate, rather than passing it down to relatives.
 You can also use it to pay for the future medical costs of your dependents, otherwise known as Medicaid estate recovery.
 Taking out life insurance as part of your estate plan also provides an income for your dependents, so that they don’t suffer financially when you pass away.